Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Institutions and Collective Agency

-These criteria switch the attention from internal, subjective aspects relative to the parties to external aspects specified in regulations.
+\begin{itemize} \item a \emph{reward regime} requires the production of evidence of compliance, \item a \emph{punishment regime} requires the production of evidence of non-compliance. \end{itemize} These criteria switch the attention from internal, subjective aspects relative to the parties to external aspects specified in regulations.
 Interestingly, these are related to the \emph{burden of proof}, usually distributed amongst claimants (for evidence of non-compliance) and addressees (for evidence of compliance).